-Prophecy here, I believe, would be the sort we see from Zechariah (Luke 1:67) and Philip’s daughters (Acts 21:9), and this gift I believe is still available for today, when we think of some of the beautiful poetry and songwriters, throughout the church age (Jude 24-25.)
+Prophecy here (like praising God), I believe, would be the sort we see from Zechariah (Luke 1:67) and Philip’s daughters (Acts 21:9), and this gift I believe is still available for today, when we think of some of the beautiful poetry and songwriters, throughout the church age (Jude 24-25).

-But the prophecy of foretelling the future, like that of Agabus (Acts 21:10-12) and Simeon (Luke 2:34, 35), during the inter-testimonial and transition period, going from the Old Covenant to the New Covenant isn’t sustained in Scripture as being applicable for today.
+But the prophecy of foretelling the future, like that of Agabus (Acts 21:10-12) and Simeon (Luke 2:34-35), during the inter-testimonial and transitional period, going from the Old Testament to the New Testament isn’t sustained in Scripture as being applicable for today.

-For Paul it was more important for the church to prophesy, i.e., give God the glory than compared to all speaking at once in tongues and cause mass confusion and even hysteria.
+For Paul it was more important for the church to prophesy, i.e., give God the glory through public praise than compared to all speaking at once in tongues and cause mass confusion and even hysteria.

-Clearly, Paul by this stage is teaching that the Holy Spirit had all along intended only men to enjoy this free linguistic gift, which supernaturally helped spread the Gospel to the ends of the earth (Rom.
-10:18.)
+Clearly, Paul by this stage is teaching that the Holy Spirit had all along intended only men to enjoy this free linguistic gift, which supernaturally helped spread the Gospel to the ends of the earth, and shame unbelieving Jews (Rom.
+10:18).

 And the word ‘men’ here, which is in italics in the AV, is also found in the NIV and the NASV.

-“Wherefore tongues are for a sign, not to them that believe, but to them that believe not.”
+“Wherefore tongues are for a sign, not to them that believe, but to them that believe not” (1 Cor.
+14:22).

-The first half of this verse was all about rebuking the unbelieving Jews, something long ago prophesied in the Old Testament (Jer.
-5:21), who didn’t have a clue about what was going on, something similar to the tower of Babel when apostasy was also rife and endemic, not to mention different known languages forced on them by an angry God, for refusing to do what He told them to do; replenish the earth and spread out (Gen. 11:9.)
+The first half of this verse was about Jehovah rebuking the unbelieving Jews, something long ago prophesied in the Old Testament (Jer.
+5:21), who didn’t have a heart or desire to receive Him, something similar to the tower of Babel when apostasy was also rife and endemic, not to mention different known languages forced on them by an angry God, for refusing to do what He told them to do; replenish the earth and spread out (Gen. 11:9).

-And the latter half has already been explained for the glory of God and the edifying of the entire assembly.
+And the latter half has already been explained to be for the glory of God and the edifying of the entire assembly.

-“If any man speak in an unknown [not in the original language] tongue, let it be by two, or at the most by three, and that by course; and let one interpret” (14:27.)
+“If any man speak in an unknown [not in the original language] tongue, let it be by two, or at the most by three, and that by course; and let one interpret” (14:27).

-To keep decent and Godly honour in the church, Paul spelt it out how this apostolic gift was to be used.
+To keep decent and proper honour in the local church, Paul spelt out how this apostolic gift (known language) was to be used.
 One at a time, no more than three during a service and never with unsaved people present.
 And of course, only men were to do this.
 Period!

 This is God’s ideal pattern and makes perfect sense.

-As I’ve already demonstrated how women were not the recipients of tongues back in Acts 2 (regardless as to whether or not there were still present in the Upper Room during the day of Pentecost), here Paul says that they mustn’t be heard speaking in tongues (or more likely trying to imitate what they heard some of their brothers doing) and neither were they to talk to one another or ask questions of their husbands when the church was is in motion (1 Tim.
-2:11-15.)
+As I’ve already demonstrated how women were not the recipients of tongues back in Acts 2 (regardless as to whether or not there were still present in the Upper Room during the day of Pentecost), here Paul says that they mustn’t be heard speaking in tongues (or more likely trying to imitate what they heard some of their brothers in the Lord doing) and neither were they to talk to one another or ask questions of their husbands when the church was is in motion (1 Tim.
+2:11-15).

 For those that would challenge Paul’s apostolic authority and teaching here, he challenges them to acknowledge whether or not this is from the Lord.